|

 standards, process set-up instructions, blueprints and inspection instructions.
 We can verify that these items were properly controlled and that the operator was using the most current revisions.

 If we chose to, we could review training records of the operator(s) to verify that they have been certified to perform the process.
 In addition, we can review the inspection equipment used to check the product and verify that it has been properly calibrated.
 We can review the inspection records, CAPAs, Deviation Requests or Customer complaints.
 In fact, there are no constraints as to where the audit trail can take us.
 Using this approach we can get a very specific snapshot of operational compliance to required standards.
 Furthermore, utilizing audit results to drive continuous improvement yields enormous benefits to the organization.
 For more information on how Accupoint Software can help your organization transition to an automated internal audit system, please call us at 800.563.6250 or click here for more information on our flexible, cloud-based compliance solutions.
-In my experience with audits, I have found that the organizations that prepare throughout the year are generally more successful than those that attempt a crash course weeks before an audit.
+In my experience with audits, organizations that prioritize year-round preparation tend to achieve far better results than those that scramble in the weeks leading up to an audit.

 Categories